List of X-Men: The Animated Series episodes: Synopsis

-The series' first 13 episodes were notable for being possibly the first time that an American animated series had a full season of episodes flow one into the next, creating a single continuing narrative, something the series producers fought heavily for.
+The series' first thirteen episodes were notable for being possibly the first time that an American animated series had a full season of episodes flow one into the next as a single continuing narrative, something the series producers fought heavily for.
 However, starting with season three, most episodes (except for multi-part stories) were shown in random order.

 Each episode was assigned two different numbers internally.
 One was for script order, which indicates the number assigned by the production company.
 The other was for the production order, which are the official episode numbers assigned by Fox Children's Network, indicating the order in which they received the episodes.
 These both vary from the order in which the series aired after season three.
 According to series writer Steven Melching, the script order is the "best guide in terms of overall series continuity, as this is how the stories were originally envisioned to flow together."

 The X-Men also appeared on Spider-Man: The Animated Series in episodes "The Mutant Agenda" and "Mutants' Revenge".
 Storm later appeared in the three-part episode "Secret Wars" on the good side against the evil side.
 The series ended after the episode "Graduation Day", which aired on September 20, 1997.
 The X-Men animated show was the longest-running Marvel Comics animated series, lasting for five years, with five seasons and a total of 76 episodes until their record was beaten by Ultimate Spider-Man, when its 77th episode aired on October 17, 2015.

 The following list reflects the episode order as originally scripted.
 The television air-date order and DVD release order disregard the script order.
 This scripted order was adopted by Disney+ shortly after launch to present the episodes as intended.